 Whenever physical intervention is used, the incident must be recorded using CPOMS (SLT to be informed) as soon as possible - before the close of school day.
 Any staff involved must be copied in so that they can check for accuracy and make additions if appropriate.
-Alison Miller (SLT and Team Teach trainer) will review all physical interventions on CCTV as soon as possible (on the day or first thing the next morning).
-In Alison Miller's absence or if Alison Miller is involved in the incident, the CCTV will be reviewed by Nicole Mallaby (Team Teach trainer).
+An internally accredited trainer will review all physical interventions on CCTV as soon as possible (on the day or first thing the next morning).
 Observations, actions and next steps will be shared on CPOMS.
 Lessons learned process to be carried out if deemed necessary.

 Records must be kept and be accessible for 75 years after the child's date of birth.
-If an injury occurs during the use of Team Teach techniques it must be reported to Team Teach.